mvk/sshadder/README.rst

 ----------------

 * graphic desktop support or D-Bus
-* compete with full-on private keys managers like Seahorse_
+* compete with "real" private info managers like Seahorse_
 * manage ``ssh-agent``